Clubs and Leadership

 Peer tutors assist second language learners with reading and writing assignments.
-As well, student tutors are invited to participate in various events that take place within the English Studies Program.
-Tutors are nominated by faculty and may interview with the Chair of the English Studies Program, Mr. Ben Liff.
+As well, student tutors are invited to participate in various events that take place in the English Studies Program.
+Tutors are nominated by faculty and may interview with Mr. Moses, director of the English Studies Program.

-The goal of Global Club is not only to be aware and accepting of cultural differences, but to celebrate them.
+The goal of the Global Student Organization (GSO) is not only to bring awareness and acceptance of cultural differences, but also to celebrate them.
 One of its roles is to familiarize the entire Gould community with international cultures.
-Global Club is a place where all students – especially international students – have voices.
-Contact the International Student Program Director, Ms. Martha Whittington, for more information or to join.
+The Global Student Organization (GSO) is a place where all students – especially international students – have voices.
+Contact Mr. Moses for more information or to join.

-Students interested in networking with alumni and parents are invited to assist the Advancement Office in duties that range from office help, to helping during the school’s annual Alumni Weekend, to assisting the school’s annual Parents’ Auction.
-Students interested in becoming a Gold Key member are invited to contact the Director of Advancement, Ms. Martha Yules.
+Students interested in networking with alumni and parents are invited to assist the Advancement Office in duties that include office help, or pitching in during the school’s annual Alumni Weekend.
+Students interested in becoming a Gold Key member are invited to contact the Director of Advancement, Ms. Connell.

 Gould Goes Green

 This student-led group tackles the important task of making Gould a more environmentally sustainable community.
 Activities range from campus-wide recycling initiatives to student and faculty awareness campaigns regarding energy use.
 This group also helps to plan Gould’s annual Earth Day celebration.
 Students interested in participating can contact Director of the Farm and Forest Program and Gould Academy Spanish Teacher, Ms. Wilkerson.

 Judiciary Committee is open to seniors only.
 They partner with the Dean of Students and work together to ensure students meet community expectations.
 They work on education around the Community Guide, with particular focus on the Code of Conduct, and serve on Judiciary Committee meetings.